scroll-tech/scroll/contracts/docs/apis/ScrollChain.md

-*Thrown when the number of transactions in on chunk is too many.*
+*Thrown when a chunk contains too many transactions.*

 ### ErrorUnexpectedPointEvaluationPrecompileOutput